Home

 Must-have "local" apps

 Once you have a Danish bank card you should definitely download and use an app called MobilePay.
 It has become the primary way for peer-to-peer payments and basically, everyone uses it.
-Moreover, you should download apps that help you navigate the Danish state systems: NemID and E-boks.
+Moreover, you should download apps that help you navigate the Danish state systems: MitID and E-boks.